ssmi8/Escape_Haunted_House/README.md

 ## Deployment

-The live deployed application can be found here:
+The live deployed application can be found here: [Escape Horror House](https://escape-horror-house.herokuapp.com/)

 ### Creating an Application with Heroku